-But when you format or partition the target Mac, ensure you have data backup to prevent data loss during the format process.
-Or you can resort to Deep Data Recovery for Mac to recover your lost data even though your Mac cannot boot.
+When formatting or partitioning your target Mac, make sure to back up your data to prevent loss during the formatting process.
+If your Mac is unbootable, you can use Deep Data Recovery for Mac to recover your lost data.

 The target Mac can be any version except the following: